 San Diego alone has 70 miles of coastline with a variety of beaches.
 In fact, locals like to say they have a 70-mile sandbox for lots of outdoor play.
 Boogie boarding, sandcastle building and swimming are among things to do in La Jolla with kids.

-Located across from San Diego Bay, Coronado Beaches are among California’s best beaches for many reasons.
+Located across from San Diego Bay, Coronado Beaches are among the best beaches in California for many reasons.
 Coronado Beach North is especially great for surfers, and those who enjoy beach volleyball.
 Dogs are allowed to run free.
 Showers are located on Central Beach.

 Meanwhile, Coronado South has one of the widest, white sand beaches in the county.
 The beaches have lifeguards, and a set of ramps for wheelchairs part way out to the beach at the main lifeguard station.

 Parking: You’ll find parking all along the beaches, which include residential neighborhoods in front of gorgeous dream homes.

 TravelingMom Tip: Enjoy a meal or stay at the iconic Hotel del Coronado.
 Bike rentals are available at the Coronado Ferry Landing.

 A one mile-long sandy beach, La Jolla Beach Shores has small waves ideal for younger kids to play in the shallow water.
 Activities for older kids include surfing, body boarding, and kayaking to the ecological preserve, sea caves and cove.
 A wide cement boardwalk separates the beach from a large grassy park that’s popular for picnics and volleyball games.